monasticus/mimeo/README.md

 ### Mimeo Configuration

-Prepare Mimeo Configuration first as a JSON file:
+Prepare Mimeo Configuration first
+- for a command line tool: in a JSON file
+- for a `Mimeograph` python class: in a `dict`

 ```json
 {